by Jill Dalton

 Where are we now?

 So now our choice has become a vote between the “lesser of two evils.”
-The two parties may speak in different tones but they both serve the same corporate master.
-Obama says one thing and does another.
-I learned a long time ago it’s not what someone says that matters but what they do.
+The two parties may speak in different tones but they both serve the same corporate masters.
+Let’s face it Obama speaks with a forked tongue.
+He says one thing yet does another.
+I learned a long time ago it’s not what someone says that matters, but what they do.

 “Political language is designed to make lies sound truthful and murder respectable, and to give an appearance of solidity to pure wind.”
 George Orwell

-Romney and Obama are merely brands packaged and presented to us for our viewing pleasure and then whomever the corporate powers that be decide they want in office is who’s installed.
+Obama is a brand packaged and presented to us for our viewing pleasure, and let’s be honest the corporate powers that be decide who’s installed into office.
 The elections are rigged just as our system is rigged.
-We have elections so we can pretend we have a free society.
+We have elections so we can pretend we live in a free society.